Management and Marketing

 - Successfully establish business processes, systems, and controls to manage small and growth-oriented ventures.

-A key feature of the Entrepreneurship major is the Sophomore Experience in which student teams create micro-businesses and actually run them during their sophomore year.
+The Entrepreneurship major curriculum begins Sophomore year with a two-course sequence in MGT 220 and MGT 221 (taken over an academic year), after which students take MGT 320 and MGT 321.
+A key feature of the Entrepreneurship major is that Sophomore Experience in which student teams create micro-businesses and actually run them during their sophomore year.
 This experience includes seminars with faculty and entrepreneurs who work with students to develop the essential knowledge, skills, and abilities for successfully running a micro-business.
 Another key feature is the senior capstone seminar in which students work as consultants with an entrepreneur to solve an actual problem within an existing entrepreneurial business.
-Entrepreneurship majors can also participate in the:
+Entrepreneurship majors can also gain valuable experience by participating in a number of co-curricular, hands-on opportunities to practice entrepreneurship.
+Many of these are run by our Crotty Entrepreneurship Center, including:

 - Everest Real Estate Challenge (open to ENT majors only)